-- Reduce stress and care burden;

-- Build resilience: and

-- Improve the quality, efficiency and effectiveness of the care they provide.
+- Reduce stress and care burden; - Build resilience and strengthen their motivation and satisfaction; - Improve the quality, efficiency and effectiveness of the care they provide.

 For organisations and companies that support the quality of life of older adults and their social/ support networks, it is important that the proposed ICT-based solutions can be (easily) integrated into their organisational environment.